Leaving home is a big step, but moving out is easier if you make some preparations before you go.

 Sort out finances and a budget before you leave

-You may also be entitled to financial help called housing benefit to help pay for a place to live, although there are restrictions on how much money you are entitled to.
+You may be entitled to financial help called housing benefit or help with housing costs under universal credit to help pay for a place to live, There are restrictions on how much money you could get.
+Some people aged under 22 can’t get any help to pay the rent.

 Try to find somewhere to live before you leave home

 Try to find new accommodation to move into before you leave home.
-You may think you can sleep on a friend's sofa until you get sorted, but finding suitable accommodation could take longer than you think and it's not a great feeling to think that you're getting in people's way.
+You may think you can sleep on a friend's sofa until you get sorted, but finding somewhere to live could take longer than you think and it's not a great feeling to think that you're getting in people's way.

-Think about what sort of place you want and who you want to live with.
-This could be friends, people you haven't met before, or your partner.
+Think about what sort of place you want, can afford and who you want to live with.
+This could be friends, people you haven't met before or your partner.

 What you'll need for your new home